A City Full of Culture and Activism That Inspired A Nation

 Canal Street, a major shopping thoroughfare in the Crescent City, became a civil rights battleground.
 The city’s first lunch counter protests occurred here at McCrory’s Five and Dime and Woolworth’s.
 The McCrory’s group, called the CORE Four due to its connection to the Congress of Racial Equality (CORE), gained national attention because of its “criminal anarchy” conviction in a case that went to the U.S. Supreme Court.
 In Lombard v.
 Louisiana (decided on May 20, 1963), Justice Earl Warren wrote in his decision, “There is no constitutional way, as I see it, in which a State can license and supervise a business serving the public and endow it with the authority to manage that business on the basis of apartheid, which is foreign to our Constitution.”

 Before the United States Supreme Court reversed Plessy v.
 Ferguson, its 1896 decision that effectively made segregation legal, Dooky Chase’s in the Tremé neighborhood had become the hot spot for discussing issues of civil and economic rights.
 In a time when it was illegal for white and Black people to sit together, Chef Leah Chase invited civil rights activists into the restaurant, regardless of race, to further the Civil Rights Movement.
 Strategy sessions there propelled protests in the courts and on the streets of New Orleans.
-In the 1960s, Dr. King and other national leaders would join these sessions and dialogue over bowls of gumbo in Dooky’s upstairs meeting room.
+In the 1960s, Thurgood Marshall, A. P. Tureaud, “Ernest” Dutch Moria (the first African American mayor of New Orleans) and other national leaders would join these sessions and dialogue over bowls of gumbo in Dooky’s upstairs meeting room.